QuiteAFancyEmerald/Slate-Desktop-for-Windows-11/README.md

 # Slate-Desktop-for-Windows-11

 **Slate Desktop** is a powerful Windows environment and CLI tool focused on **performance**, **productivity enhancements**, **shell modifications**, and a **modern aesthetic** tailored specifically for Windows 11.
 Unlike other modpacks that revert to outdated styles, Slate Desktop elevates the sleek, modern look of Windows 11 with performance and visual improvements.
 One of the core principles of this project is **full transparency**—it avoids *hidden automation, untrusted applications and the use of untrusted, pre-modded ISOs*.
-Instead, Slate Desktop employs a seamless, CLI-based process to download assets and automatically import necessary configurations via a `sources.json` file.
-This ensures that each component of the setup is openly visible and customizable.
+Slate instead uses a CLI-based process to download assets and automatically import necessary configurations via a `sources.json` file.

 ### Considering starring this repository if you support it!

+TODO: Refactoring project in C# and WinUI3 for Slate v2.
+I've finished the majority of v2 just I will need to work on the actual GUI and installation process to make it even more seamless.

 Made in Python it runs through `sources.json` which serves as a transparent way of grabbing every asset needed.
 You can check it out <a href="https://github.com/QuiteAFancyEmerald/Slate-Desktop-for-Windows-11/blob/main/sources.json"></a> to review direct links as well as a list of each project used.